marconicivitavecchia/blender-jam-space/README.md

 ![ufoimage](delivery-lq/ufoimage.png)
 The only group that used an emitting light material and used it in a very reasonable way.

-### Mention: team work

-We noticed the good team work during the jam.
-Collaboration is of paramount importance in delivery a good product!

-### Mention: We like this too
+### Mention: black and white
-![stazione spaziale lunare francesco bevacqua](delivery-lq/stazionespazialelunarefrancescobevacqua.png) We cannot find the name for this mention, but we want to point out this good work :)
+![stazione spaziale lunare francesco bevacqua](delivery-lq/stazionespazialelunarefrancescobevacqua.png) We liked the choice to make a spot light with a b/w rendering.

 ## Showcase